JoeSzymkowiczFiveM/js5m-ctf/README.md

 **restrictedCreation** - If true, restricts match creation to a list of user licenses.

 **showZoneBorder** - This turns zones debug setting on.
-I could see why you want this on, but I personally things its stupid.
+I could see why you want this on, but I personally think its stupid.

 ## Credit
 - [Snipe](https://github.com/pushkart2) A big thanks to Snipe and his partner for creating the scoreboard included in this resource.